 After climbing Mount Everest and leading over 37 Kilimanjaro climbs, I know how you need to prepare to be successful.
 Depending on your hiking experience and training Kilimanjaro will be easier for some people and much harder for others.
-The keys are in acclimatization and being used to long distance hill walking 5+ hour hikes once a week along with daily training to supplement the longer hikes.
+The keys to success are in acclimatization along with building up to long distance hill walking 5+ hour hikes carrying weight once a week.
+It is important to supplement the longer hikes with daily training that focus on building strength and endurance.
 It also helps that we have Kilimanjaro’s Number 1 Guide leading our team.

 Assess where your at